Cyfrin/Updraft/courses/formal-verification/2-math-masters/1-introduction/+page.md

 As the course progresses, your skills in formal verification will deepen.
 This isn’t just about learning; it’s about becoming part of a select group with advanced knowledge in smart contract security and auditing.

-So we you hope you are ready, because we are just getting stated!
+So we you hope you are ready, because we are just getting started!